posterity/srp/README.md

 ```

 If you're using a stateless architecture (e.g. REST), `Server` can be
-encoded/decoded to/from JSON or Go's own [gob](https://pkg.go.dev/encoding/gob),
-allowing you to save and restore its internal state as needed.
-Bear in
+encoded/decoded to/from JSON, allowing you to save and restore its internal
-mind that a `Server`'s internal state contains the user's `verifier`, and
+state as needed.
+Bear in mind that a `Server`'s internal state contains the
-should therefore be handled appropriately.
+user's `verifier`, and should therefore be handled appropriately.

 A secure connection between the client and the server is a necessity,
 especially when the client first needs to send their `verifier` to the server.